shahram8708/Machine-Monitoring/README.md

 This project is provided as a portfolio and demonstration codebase.
 The license terms should be specified by the repository owner.
 Before using this code in a commercial product, ensure you comply with the licenses of all dependencies, particularly:

-The `google-genai` SDK is subject to Google's Terms of Service and the Gemini API usage policies.
+PyTorch is subject to its BSD-style license; ensure redistribution of the EdgeFormer-PM checkpoint complies with any model-specific terms.
 The `razorpay` SDK is subject to Razorpay's Terms of Service.
 All other Python dependencies carry their own OSI-approved licenses (MIT, BSD, Apache 2.0) as indicated in their respective PyPI package metadata.